PedroBern/django-graphql-auth/docs/contributing.md

 For live testing on a django project, you can use the testproject.

- Create a different virtualenv and run:
+ Create a different virtualenv and run, install the dependencies again and run:

 ```bash
 cd testproject